jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 This cleaned up the table.

 # Prompt Engineering Pattern Introduction
-It should be obvious by blog title and most of my blog entries that I’m a fan of [design pattern](https://jhumelsine.github.io/2023/08/29/toolbox.html).
-Whereas traditional design patterns apply to an object-oriented domain, Prompt Engineering Patterns are design patterns apply to a LLM/GenAI domain.
+It should be obvious by the header at the top of each blog and the subject matter for most of my blog entries that I’m a fan of [design pattern](https://jhumelsine.github.io/2023/08/29/toolbox.html).
+Whereas traditional design patterns apply to an object-oriented domain, Prompt Engineering Patterns apply to a LLM/GenAI domain.
 They are solution approaches to common problems when interacting with LLMs/GenAIs.
-Unlike traditional design patterns, which require some technical expertise, prompt engineering patterns are not as technical.
+Unlike traditional design patterns, which require some technical expertise, prompt engineering patterns are not technical.
 Each pattern is typically a phrase or two that invokes a certain type of response from the LLM/GenAI.
-Multiple patterns may be used in the same prompt.
+Multiple patterns may be used in the same prompt or session.

 Prompt Engineering Patterns are coalescing to some degree, but the same technique may have different names depending upon the source.
-There are also probably many more patterns waiting to be discovered.
+There are also many more patterns waiting to be discovered.

 # Best Practices for Prompt Creation
 [Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome) continued with more suggestions for good prompts: